 - Brooke with her signature.
 Photo hanging in the Yankee Doodle Restaurant in Princeton's Nassau Inn.

 - Brooke in New York (2004), from the NYC Official City Guide (December 23, 2004).

 - I become very happy whenever I meet American students while

 travelling in other countries.

 - Harvard Student in Paris.
-This photo was produced also at the Grand Cafe.
-Her parents came from India and established themselves in New York (2002).
+This photo was produced also at the Grand Cafe (2002).
+Her parents came from India and established themselves in New York.
 I told her my son got his PhD degree from Harvard in 1994, and I am a princeton PhD.
-She was very happy to meet an Ivy-League man in Paris.
+She was very happy to meet a Ivy-League man in Paris.

 - with a Vassar student on the Miami Beach (January 2004).
 Before Princeton University became co-educational in 1969, Princeton boys had special relations with Vassar girls.
 Vassar also became co-educational in 1969.
 They decided their own boys.

 - Students from Rutgers.
 These three young ladies from Rutgers University were spending a weekend in Princeton's Hyatt Regency Hotel (February 2002).
 They said they like this hotel because it has a nice swimming pool, when I met them in an elevator one hour earlier.
 They became very close to me when I told them I am a professor, and they would wait for this photo on my webpage.
 You would agree that America is a beautiful country.